community-z-users/czt/jedit/README.txt

 b) Installing the jEdit plugins
 --------------------------------------------
 To install the ZCharMap plugin you need to:
-  1. copy bin/palette-jedit-plugin.jar to SETTINGS_DIR/jars
+  1. copy ZCharMap.jar to SETTINGS_DIR/jars
   2. restart jEdit to load the new plugin

 To install the ZSideKick plugin you need to:
   1. Install the SideKick and ErrorList plugin using jEdit's Plugin manager
-  2. copy bin/zsidekick.jar AND ../bin/czt-dep.jar
+  2. copy ZSideKick.jar AND czt-dep.jar
      to SETTINGS_DIR/jars
   3. update the catalog file in SETTINGS_DIR/modes (see the catalog file to see how to do this)